top of page

 Chrissy Clary

-Picture gliding through the crystal-clear waters of DeLeon Springs.
+Picture this: you're gliding through the crystal-clear waters of DeLeon Springs.
 Suddenly, out of nowhere, a curious Limpkin peeks out from behind a tree, giving you that "surprised and slightly judgmental" look only a bird can master.

 This enchanting bird, with its long legs and awkward grace, seemed just as intrigued by our presence as we were by its.
 It’s these spontaneous encounters that remind us why we love exploring nature—where every corner turned can lead to a moment of unexpected joy.
 Let's take a closer look at these delightful creatures and the experiences waiting for you at DeLeon Springs!